hajekjiri/footr/README.md

 # Footr
 ## About
 **Foo**d **tr**acker is a service that allows you to keep track of what food you eat via its GraphQL API.
-It's currently built for single-user use, i.e. food records and food items don't have any owners.
+It's currently built for single-user use, i.e. food records and food items don't belong to any particular user.

 ## Requirements
 You'll need a running instance of MongoDB to store the records.
 Make sure to save your connection string URI in the `MONGODB_CONNECTION_STRING` environment variable or in the `.env` file.
 The `.env.example` file serves as an example.